ibm-garage-tsa/edge-demohub/src/pages/labs/svcmgmt/index.md

 ## Lab Overview

-    IBM Cloud Pak for Multicloud Management provides consistent visibility, automation, and governance across a range of multicloud management capabilities such as cost and asset management, infrastructure management, application management, multi-cluster management, edge management, and integration with existing tools and processes.
-Customers can leverage Cloud Pak for Multicloud Management to simplify their IT and application ops management, while increasing flexibility and cost savings with intelligent data analysis driven by predictive signals.

-    IBM Cloud Pak for Multicloud Management can manage Kubernetes clusters that are deployed on any target infrastructure - either in your own data center or in a public cloud.

 In this tutorial, you will explore the following key capabilities:

 - Understand IBM Edge Application Manager
 - Learn how to add and configure edge nodes
 - Learn how to register a new edge workloads (services)
 - Learn how to enable autonomous management with policies

 ***